Dr-Agentic/LeaderTalk/prompting.md

 Each function must be modular, reusable, and well-commented.

-Functions must fit within one smartphone screen (roughly 30 lines).
+Functions implementation must fit within one smartphone screen (roughly 30 lines).
 If longer, refactor into smaller, reusable units.

 Private (non-exported) functions must be prefixed with _, e.g., _retrieveUserFromDatabase().